-MARVEL, Chief Judge: Complainant, a pro se litigant, has filed a complaint of judicial misconduct against a judge of the United States Tax Court.
+MARVEL, Chief Judge: Complainant, a pro se litigant, has filed a complaint of judicial misconduct against a judge of the United States Tax Court, with a supplement thereto in the form of a letter to the Chief Judge.
 For the following reasons, the complaint will be dismissed.